James Brown (quarterback): CFL

+IPFL

-He then signed with and led the Texas Terminators to the Indoor Professional Football League (IPFL) championship game in 1999 and was named the IPFL offensive player of the year.
-His performance earned him a spot in the Arena Football where he played for five seasons.
+He then signed with and led the Texas Terminators to the Indoor Professional Football League (IPFL) championship game in 1999.
+He was named the IPFL offensive player of the year and was an MVP nominee.
+His performance earned him a spot in the Arena Football where he played on and off again for five seasons.

+Arena Football

-In 2000 and 2001 he was the backup quarterback and a defensive back with the Nashville Kats, and with the Kats went to the ArenaBowl both seasons.
+In 2000 and 2001, he was the backup quarterback and a defensive back with the Nashville Kats, and with the Kats went to the ArenaBowl both seasons.
+In ArenaBowl XIV, Brown replaced QB Andy Kelly late in the game after Kelly was injured.
+Brown threw a 45-yard TD pass and a successful 2 point conversion pass to tie the game with 6 minutes left, but the Kats could not hang on for the victory.

+The next season, he was signed, and then waived, by the Georgia Force before the 2002 season started.

+NFLE

+After being cut by the Force, he was signed by his old offensive coordinator at Texas, Gene Dahlquist, to be the backup quarterback for the Scottish Claymores of the NFL Europe.
+There he won his only start, replacing an injured Scott Dreisbach, in 2002.

+Arena Football (second stint)

-The next season, he was waived by the Georgia Force before the season started, but he was later signed by his old offensive coordinator at Texas, Gene Dahlquist, to be the backup quarterback for the Scottish Claymores of the NFL Europe where he won his only start.
-He then returned to the Arena League where he spent the end of the season on the roster of the San Jose Sabercats after Mark Grieb was injured.
-He was the backup to John Dutton for San Jose's playoff run, but did not play.
+In July of the 2002 season, he was signed to the roster of the San Jose Sabercats after Mark Grieb was injured.
+He was the 3rd string backup to John Dutton for San Jose's run to victory in ArenaBowl XVI, but did not play and was placed on the injured reserve on August 2nd, before the end of the season.
 Dutton had been Brown's backup at Texas and had transferred to Nevada after the 1995 season when it became clear he would not win the starting position.

-In 2003 Brown was signed again by the Georgia Force, but he only played in two games before leaving the league for the NFL Europe, but he started the second game in place of the injured Donnie Davis and led the team to an upset win over San Jose, becoming the game's MVP.
-Three days later he left the team to join the Scottish Claymores, but instead wound up as the starter of the Frankfurt Galaxy.
+In 2003, Brown was re-signed by the Georgia Force.
+He only played in two games for Georgia that season, but he started the second game in place of the injured Donnie Davis and led the team to an upset win over San Jose, becoming the game's MVP.
+Three days later he left the team to join the Scottish Claymores, but was assigned to the Frankfurt Galaxy as a free agent.

+NFLE (second stint)

 As the co-starting quarterback for the Galaxy along with Quinn Gray, Brown led the Galaxy to a 6–4 record, the division title and the league championship in World Bowl XI.
 World Bowl XI was his last game in the NFL Europe.

+Arena Football (third stint)

-He was then released by Georgia before the 2004 Arena League season, though they re-signed him halfway through the 2004 season as a WR and DB and he was used sparingly.
+He was released by Georgia before the 2004 Arena League season, but then re-signed by them halfway through the 2004 season as a WR and DB.
+He was used sparingly, recording just one catch for 8 yards, 4 tackles and an interception in the last three games of the season.